XileHUD/poe_overlay/README.md

 ## 🚀 Quick Start

-1. Download the Installer (`XileHUD-Setup-x.y.z.exe`) from the [Releases](https://github.com/XileHUD/poe_overlay/releases/latest) page.
-2. Run the installer (first run of an unsigned build: Windows SmartScreen → “More info → Run anyway”).
+Download the installer (`XileHUD-Setup-x.y.z.exe`) from the [Releases](https://github.com/XileHUD/poe_overlay/releases/latest) page and run it (first run of an unsigned build: Windows SmartScreen → “More info → Run anyway”).
+Then:

-3. Launch Path of Exile 2 (Windowed or Borderless Fullscreen recommended).
-4. Hover an in‑game item (no manual copy needed).
-5. Press `Ctrl+Q` while still hovering – the overlay auto issues the copy in the background and displays the parsed item.
-6. Press `Ctrl+Q` again (when not pinned) to hide; if pinned it stays visible and `Ctrl+Q` captures a new hovered item.
-7. System Tray:
+**Primary Hotkey (Ctrl+Q)**
+In‑game (Windowed or Borderless Fullscreen), just hover your mouse over any item (gear, essence, omen, socketable, etc.) and press `Ctrl+Q`.
+The overlay auto‑copies the item in the background and shows the correct panel instantly—no manual copy, no extra clicks.

+**On‑Screen Button (No Hotkey Mode)**
+Prefer clicking instead of hotkeys?
+Press `Ctrl+Alt+Q` (or right‑click the tray icon and enable the toggle) to spawn a draggable on‑screen button.
+Place it anywhere, pin it if you like, and left‑click it while hovering an item to capture & display that item.
+Great for chill mapping or controller / couch setups.

+**Toggling & Capturing**
+- `Ctrl+Q` when overlay is hidden: capture hovered item & show overlay.
+- `Ctrl+Q` again (if not pinned): hide overlay.
+- While pinned: subsequent `Ctrl+Q` (or button clicks) replace the content without hiding.

+**System Tray**
-	- Left click: show / hide
+- Left click: show / hide overlay
-	- Right click: quit
+- Right click: quit / options (including enabling the capture button)

+**Updates**
-8. Updates: future versions download automatically and install when you exit the overlay (settings & history preserved).
+Future versions auto‑download silently and apply when you exit the app; your settings & merchant history remain intact.

 ---